 “These bring me back.
-I wish you could have known Grandma Pat,” he said.
-She was the grandma who cooked with carob instead of chocolate, and juiced for the grand kids.
-“You would have loved her.”
-He loved the cookies.
+I wish you could have known Grandma Pat,” he said nostalgically.
+She was the grandma who cooked with carob instead of chocolate, and juiced for the grandkids. 😉 “You would have loved her.”

-Now it was my turn to have big eyes.
-WOW.
 I hadn’t tasted them yet myself and didn’t expect such rave reviews.
 I was hoping they’d turned out, but yay!
 Eureka!
-These are my first go at dehydrator cookies; so they were an experiment.
-SO happy to have nailed it.
+This recipe was my first go at dehydrator cookies; so they were an experiment.
+So happy to have nailed it.

 What do I love about these cookies nutritionally?

 Resistant starch!
-I have mentioned it to you before but now I offer it to you in cookie form!
-Because the green plantains in the cookies are dehydrated instead of being baked at a higher temperature, the resistant starch remains and becomes food for flora in your gut, a prebiotic.
-Here’s more information about, and sources of, resistant starch if you’re interested.
+I have mentioned it to you before, but now I offer it to you in cookie form!
+Because the green plantains in the cookies are dehydrated instead of being baked at a higher temperature, the resistant starch remains and becomes food for flora in our guts, a prebiotic.
+Here’s more information about resistant starch if you’re interested.